The Best Snacks To Take Fishing

 Meat is very filling, but sometimes it can leave you feeling weighed down and exhausted as your body tries to process it.
 Make sure you bring along some energizing foods such as nuts or trail mix that will give you quick energy without a crash later on.
 If you do get store-bought trail mix, opt for ones without chocolate or other candy that could lead to insulin spikes.
 Energy bars are also a great choice, especially ones that contain dried fruit.

 It’s amazing how simple it is to eat healthy and yet many of us still avoid it.
 Take five or ten minutes the night before you fish to cut up an assortment of veggies to take with you.
-Carrots, peppers, broccoli, apples, or dried fruits all make great snacks while out fishing.
+Carrots, peppers, broccoli, apples, or dried fruits all make good fishing snacks.
 If you’re in a hurry, just drop by the store and grab a box of fruit that’s already been cut up.
 Sure, you’ll probably be paying a premium, but it’s worth it if you want to have a great day out on the lake.

 Although caffeine may seem like your best option for some quick energy in the morning, it’s usually best to avoid it.
 If you’re having trouble getting yourself going in the morning, try mixing Gatorade with water.
 Throughout the day, be sure to avoid drinking alcohol or sugary energy drinks.
 Although you may be tempted to crack open a cold one, it’s best to save it for when you get home.
 Alcohol will make it much more difficult for you to stay hydrated.